microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualendpoint-post-deviceimages.md

 ### Response

+The following example shows the response.

-**Note:** The response object shown here might be shortened for readability.
+> **Note:** The response object shown here might be shortened for readability.
 <!-- {
   "blockType": "response",
   "truncated": true,